theodorelimx/Wise-SQL-test/README.md

 with columns: `event_name`, `dt`, `user_id`, `region`, `platform`, `experience`.

-The queries are written for SQLite (compatible with CSVFiddle) and can be run in order.
+The queries are written for CSVFiddle and can be run in order.
 Each query is self-contained.

 ## Summary of findings (preview)